steltenpower/PowerGists/README.md

 Fully unlock your (DATA) potential:
 ===================================
 - data-centric (manifesto): Not apps, but YOU decide what you mean, where to store it, in what format and how and where access regime is defined.
-- linked data: associative as brains and communities
+- Linked Data: associative as brains and communities.
+Links databases and documents, internal and external, open and closed, and late integration systems.
 - FAIR data: Findable-Accessible-INTEROPERABLE-Reusable; enabling earlier, wider, AI-assisted cooperation
-- knowledge graphs: organizations organized, learning from (content from) each other while doing
+- Knowledge Graphs: organizations organized, learning from (content from) each other while doing

 Electronic Lab Notebooks:
 =========================